 You should keep a note of the unique taxpayer reference because you will need it when you register for business taxes, file tax returns, and pay Corporation Tax.

-How do I get a Unique Taxpayer Reference (UTR) for my limited company?
+How do I get a Unique Taxpayer Reference for my limited company?

-What information must I send to HMRC when I receive my company’s UTR?
+What information must I send to HMRC when I receive my company’s Unique Taxpayer Reference?

-This information can be delivered online and it will enable HMRC to work out your accounting period and deadlines for paying Corporation Tax and filing tax returns.
+This information can be delivered online and it will enable HMRC to work out your accounting period and deadlines for paying Corporation Tax and delivering company tax returns.

-Can I use my own UTR number as my company’s UTR?
+Can I use my own unique taxpayer reference number as my company’s UTR?

 Personal UTRs are issued by HMRC to anyone who is registered for Self Assessment.
 These are completely different to the unique taxpayer reference numbers issued to companies, so you cannot use your own UTR for your company.

 As soon as your company formation application has been approved, your business exists as an entirely separate legal entity.
 This means that it requires its own unique taxpayer reference.
 Your personal UTR can only be used by you as an individual when you file Self Assessment tax returns and pay Income Tax and NIC on your personal income.